Feuerlabs/exometer/doc/exometer_slot_slide.md

-The first call to the sample processing MFA when the current slot is newly reset (just after a slot has been added to the histogram), state will be set to 'undefined'
+The first call to the sample processing fun when the current slot is newly reset (just after a slot has been added to the histogram), state will be set to 'undefined'